AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

 Runtime performance of the graph coloring allocator is proportional to the size of the conflict graph and the number of build/spill cycles needed to obtain a coloring.
 Most functions have graphs \< 100 nodes and generate no spills, so register allocation is a small fraction of overall compile time.

-The graph is stored as a `UniqMap` of nodes, which has ... complexity.

 ## Possible Improvements